 The quality of the egg and the sperm begin 90 days before the conception, so your habits, lifestyle and current state of health are all very important things to consider.
 We always suggest that the mother run a series of lab work in this phase, which includes, but is not limited to: running a complete hormone panel, including testing all four thyroid hormones, cortisol and DHEA (the stress hormones), doing blood work for heavy metals in the blood, checking for food sensitivities, candida/yeast, and any underlying viruses.

 TEST YOUR PH: Check and balance your pH, because the body must be in a balanced state to create an optimal environment for conception.

-- Engage proper food combining: do not combine fruit and carbohydrate/grains/beans/root vegetables/li>
+2: Engage proper food combining: do not combine fruit and carbohydrate/grains/beans/root vegetables

 Nervous System and Brain

-During pregnancy, you always want to make sure that you are nourished and taking the time to eat, even if you are not hungry.
-Your baby will always take what it needs, and if you aren’t nourished, that will create many nutrient deficiencies in mom.
-Your baby’s nervous system is forming in the first trimester, and if you are not taking in enough calcium, your body will leach it from your bones to give it to your baby.
+During pregnancy, you always want to make sure that you are nourished and taking time to eat, even if you are not hungry, because your baby will always take what they need, and if you aren’t nourished, that will create many nutrient deficiencies in mom.
+Your baby’s nervous system is forming in the first trimester and if you are not taking in enough calcium, your body will leach it from your bones in order to give it to your baby.
 You want to avoid this type of drain at all costs.